nasa/astrobee/hardware/pico_driver/scripts/README.md

 effectively derived from the camera intrinsic parameters stored in the camera firmware.
 These parameters are unique to each Pico Flexx serial number and calibrated at the factory.
 By convention, when saving the coefficients, the output file name should document which robot and which camera (haz or perch) the coefficients are for.
+During reconstruction, be careful to use the correct coefficients file for your robot and camera.

 The method we are using to recover the coefficients requires a bag of sample data recorded from the sensor, and it can only produce